NFL 2010 Season Week 3 Picks

 Scott Wrote - Today @ 03:37:18 PM Oh, and just so everyone knows, the act of falling to the ground and touching the ground are apparently the same subtle difference as throwing a pass to a player on the field and throwing a pass to a fan in the stands.
 I'll take note of that.
 Seeing as my whole point is that there is no difference between those two in the context of this rule, I highly doubt that was the point of the throwing a pass to a fan comment.
 The point is read what it says, not what it doesn't say, because it doesn't say lots of things. |

-RUFiO1984 - I put my socks on the wrong feet.
-09/21/2010 @ 03:46:46 PM |
+RUFiO1984 - Two raw eggs in the morning 09/21/2010 @ 03:46:46 PM |

 ||